laminlabs/lamin-docs/docs/glossary.md

     Object-relational mapper.
 In LaminDB every sub-class of `Record` (every instance of `Registry`) is an ORM model that corresponds to a SQL table in the underlying metadata database [wikipedia](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping).

 observation
-    In statistics (machine learning), an observation refers to a particular measured instance of a set of random variables.
+    In statistics and machine learning, an observation refers to a measurement of a set of random variables.

     In biology, an observation typically corresponds to measuring (reading out) a set of properties from a biological sample.